-The Office of Economic and Small Business Development (OESBD)provides technical assistance to businesses in Broward County that seek assistance with funding to establish or expand operations.
-Resources used to accomplish this objective include:
+The Office of Economic and Small Business Development (OESBD) provides technical assistance to businesses in Broward County that seek assistance with funding to establish or expand operations.
+Resources used to accomplish this objective include the following:

 The U.S. Small Business Administration (SBA) offers several loan programs that provide financial aid to small businesses.
 A few of the most popular programs are Basic 7(a) Business Loan, Micro-loans and the Certified Development Companies (CDC)/504 Program.
 Micro-loan lenders and CDCs work with the SBA to provide financing to small businesses.